syncfusion-content/blazor-docs/blazor/pdfviewer/getting-started/web-assembly-application.md

 # Getting Started with Blazor PDF Viewer Component in Blazor WASM App

-> Note: There is a separate PDF Viewer component for Blazor server-side and Blazor WebAssembly applications.
->* The `SfPdfViewer` control is for Blazor server-side application.
-This control resides with Syncfusion.Blazor.PdfViewer NuGet package.
-This server-side control is highly recommended.
->* The `SfPdfViewer` control is for Blazor WebAssembly application.
-This control requires server-side processing to render the PDF files through web service.
-It resides with Syncfusion.Blazor.PdfViewer NuGet package.

 This section briefly explains about how to include [Blazor PDF Viewer](https://www.syncfusion.com/blazor-components/blazor-pdf-viewer) component in your Blazor WebAssembly (WASM) App using Visual Studio.

 ## Prerequisites